 Design challenges have become a great research tool for Eastman.
 We take our materials to a group of young industrial design students and challenge them to create an advantageous product with our materials.
 We not only take away new insights, but also educate the future designers about materials in our portfolio.
 The University of Cincinnati’s Industrial Design program participated in this Eastman initiative.

 The Eastman team and Paul Backett, industrial design director at Ziba, presented the material brief on Eastman Embrace™ copolyester and the challenge to develop a feasible and useful concept for Embrace outside of the packaging world.
 Participating students were randomly placed in 5 teams, each team given one of five themes: medical, rescue, sport, transportation, and architecture, less than 10-hours to design their concept, and 15-minutes to present for judging.
 A timeline was outlined to help keep the teams on track in each phase: research, frame, explore, refine, and finalize.
-The winning team would receive not only praise, but brand new iPad’s as well.
+The winning team received praise and brand new iPad.

-In the end, the winning concept was developed by team medical, which included Cameron Bresn, Karyn Georgillis, Allison Manares, Tim Zarki, and Emily Ziegelmeyer.
-The team designed bandages of various sizes that fully utilize Embrace to make it snug and seamless.
-It is used with a heating element that allows the bandage to “shrink” comfortably to the body.
-The concept showed good use of the materials attributes and quality of final product.
+The winning concept was developed by team medical, which included Cameron Bresn, Karyn Georgillis, Allison Manares, Tim Zarki, and Emily Ziegelmeyer.
+The team designed bandages of various sizes that fully utilize Embrace to make them snug and seamless.
+They are used with a heating element that allows the bandage to “shrink” comfortably to the body.
+The concept showed good use of the material’s attributes and quality of final product.

 Eastman: “What was the inspiration for your final design?”